slembcke/Chipmunk2D/README.txt

 Objective-Chipmunk:
 The Objective-Chipmunk directory contains an Objective-C wrapper for the Chipmunk Physics Library as well as some sample code from shipping iPhone Apps.
 One reason Chipmunk was written in C was to allow easy wrapping for other languages.
 The primary advantages of a native Objective-C API include integrating with the Cocoa memory management model and the Chipmunk Object protocol.
 The Chipmunk Object protocol unifies the basic Chipmunk types as well as making it easy to create and manage custom composite collections of the basic types.
 Additionally, the wrapper adds many convenience methods for doing common setup tasks as well as helper methods that integrate it with the rest of the Cocoa Touch API and basic datatypes used on the iPhone.
 The wrapper tries to do things the Objective-C way, adding useful method variations where it makes sense to do so.
 If you are an iPhone developer, Objective-Chipmunk will definitely save you time.

+To try Objective-Chipmunk in your own projects see Objective-Chipmunk/Objective-Chipmunk/Readme.rtf.

 BUILDING:
 Mac OS X: There is an included XCode project file for building the static library and demo application.
 Alternatively you could use the CMake files.
+A Mac OS X version of Objective-Chipmunk is available for free upon request.
+We don't do regular builds as few people seem interested in it.

 iPhone: If you want a native Objective-C API, check out the Objective-Chipmunk directory for the Objective-C binding and some sample code from shipping iPhone Apps.
 It is inexpensive to license and should save you a lot of time.
 Otherwise, the XCode project can build a static library with all the proper compiler settings.
 Alternatively, you can just run iphonestatic.command in the macosx/ directory.
 It will build you a fat library compiled as release for the device and debug for the simulator.
 After running it, you can simply drop the Chipmunk-iPhone directory into your iPhone project!